 pie weights or beans, making sure the weights are to the top of the pan and

-evenly distributed.
-Bake crust for 20 to 25 minutes
+Bake crust for about 20 to 25 minutes

-wire rack.
-When cool, spread a thin layer of warm apricot glaze over the
+When cool, spread (I use a pastry brush) a thin layer of warm apricot glaze over the

-In a small saucepan heat the apricot preserves until boiling.
-Remove from heat
+In a small saucepan, heat the apricot preserves until boiling

 and strain to get rid of lumps.
-Add the Cognac or water.
+Add the water or alcohol.

 Custard: In a

-large bowl whisk the flour and sugar together.
-Mix in the eggs and stir with a
+large bowl, whisk the flour with the salt and sugar.
+Whisk in the eggs to make

-Meanwhile, in a small saucepan over medium heat, heat the half-and-half until it just starts to boil and the cream foams up.
+Meanwhile, in a small saucepan over medium heat, heat the cream until it just starts to boil.
 Remove

 from heat and gradually whisk into the egg mixture,

-Peel, core, and slice the apples into 1/4 inch thick slices.
-Melt the 2 tablespoons (26
+Peel, core, cut the apples into thin 1/8 inch slices.

-the oven.
-Arrange the apple wedges in concentric circles on top of the cooled
+Arrange the apple slices in a concentric circle on top of the cooled

 and glazed tart shell.
 Carefully pour the custard over the apples to just below the top of the tart

-pan (do not fill all the way or the custard will drip between the crust and the
+pan (do not overfill or the custard will drip between the crust and the

-and bake for about 25-30 minutes or until the custard has set.
-Let
+pan).
+Bake for about 30 to 40 minutes or until the custard has set and the

 apples are tender when pierced with a knife.